Denmark

 DK Proc

-Denmark is a large exporter of fish and seafood, although about 80% of Danish exports stay within the EU.
+Denmark is a large exporter of fish and seafood mainly to other EU countries.
+In 2024 about 74% of Danish exports stayed within the EU.
 Denmark is also a major importer of raw materials that are further processed and then exported.
-Most of the processing facilities are located in northern Jutland close to the major landing sites.
-Production volumes in recent years have fluctuated between 450 and 520 thousand tonnes.
-On average, fish meal and oil production is about 60% of the total volume.
-In 2022 the total value of processed products reached €2 139 million, and the total number of employees was 2 345 (FTE) across 92 factories.
-Of products destined for human consumption, preserved and canned fish products are about 60% of the total volume.
-Fresh fillets are the second largest product group, reaching up to 18% on average, followed by smoked, salted, and dried products (16%), and frozen fillets (8%).
-Herring products account for up to 28%, salmon up to 25%, and cod up to 16% of the total volume of products for human consumption.
+Most of the processing facilities are in northern Jutland close to the major landing sites.
+Production volumes in the last five years have fluctuated between 446 and 565 thousand tonnes, with 462.352 tonnes produced in 2024.
+The total value of processed products that year reached €1.699 million, and the total number of employees was 2.216 (FTE) across 86 factories.

-In 2022, Denmark imported fish and seafood valued at €3.3 billion.
-Norway was the main source of these imports (33%), followed by Sweden (5%), and Germany (4.6%).
-Imports arrive either from foreign fishing vessels landing their catch in Danish fishing ports or from fish landed abroad that is then brought to Denmark by ship or lorry.
+In 2024, Denmark imported fish and seafood valued at €3 billion.
+Norway was the main source of these imports (35%), followed by Greenland (21%), Faroe Islands (6%) and Sweden (6%).
+Imports arrive either from foreign fishing vessels landing their catch in Danish fishing ports or from fish landed abroad that is then brought to Denmark by ship or truck.

-In 2022, exports of fish and seafood reached a total value of €4 billion.
-The majority of these were destined for EU countries, with Germany as the largest single market, receiving 16% of the total value, followed by France (8%).
-Outside of the EU, the largest importer was China, with 11% of total value.
-The main exports included salmon, cod, and shrimp.
+In 2024, exports of fish and seafood reached a total value of € 4 billion.
+The majority of these were destined for EU countries, with Germany as the largest single market, receiving 14% of the total value, followed by France (8%).
+Outside of the EU, the largest importer was China, with 7% of total value.
+The main exports included salmon, shrimp (mostly cold-water) and cod.
 Fishmeal and fish oil, as well as freshwater fish and various shellfish, are significant as well.

 Consumption